Topology of configuration space of the mean-field phi^4 model by Morse theory: Discussion of the results

-Now we will discuss about the second theorem.
-If the ergodicity hypothesis were satisfied for all the $\Sigma_{v,N}$'s belonging to the region (iii), then the SBPT would be located in the region (ii) for any $J$.
-But since this is not true, the ergodicity cannot be resort to explain the SB for $v\in (0,\overline{v})$, despite the fact that the $\Sigma_{v,N}$'s are topologically equivalent to an $N$-sphere.
-This means that, besides to the topological one, another SB-mechanism has to be at work.
-In the next Section we will deep this question.
+Now we will discuss about Theorem 2.
+If the ergodicity held for all the $\Sigma_{v,N}$'s belonging to the region (iii), then $\overline{v}_c$ would be located in the region (ii) for any $J$.
+But since this is not true, the ergodicity cannot be resort to explain the $\mathbb{Z}_2$-SB for $v\in (0,\overline{v}_c)$, despite the fact that the $\Sigma_{v,N}$'s are topologically equivalent to an $N$-sphere.
+This means that, besides to the topological one, another $\mathbb{Z}_2$-SB-mechanism has to be at work.